Are you interested in leading a band? If so, you’ll want to read these drum major tips first.

 Another drum major tip to master the ability to conduct.
 Without anyone conducting the band, the music can get sloppy.
 Conducting is a skill that takes time and patience to master, so consider learning from a qualified teacher to receive the best learning experience.

 How Do I Become a Drum Major?
-Tips for Students
+Drum Major Audition Tips

 While the requirements and processes involved in becoming drum major can vary from school to school, there are typically five general areas that candidates will be tested on to prove their worth as a drum major.
 Keep in mind that these divisions are not set in stone, but the skills involved in each are helpful to master: